 Loch Katrine, Stirlingshire

-Enjoy a tranquil five-mile stroll around a Scottish loch in the beautiful Loch Lomond and the Trossacks National Park.
-Map and route.
+Enjoy a tranquil five-mile stroll around a Scottish loch in the beautiful Loch Lomond and the Trossachs National Park.

 Glen Coe, Argyll and Bute

 It’s claimed that the MacDonald clan used to stow their rustled cattle in the lofty folds of the Lost Valley in Glen Coe.
 Experience the atmosphere is this hidden gem on a beautiful mountain walk tucked away in the glorious glens of the Scottish Highlands.

 Often hailed as the Highlands’ most beautiful glen, Glen Affric not only boasts shimmering lochs and rugged mountains, but it is also one of the largest remnants of the pine forest that used to cover much of Scotland.
 For centuries the flanks of the glen were blanketed with birch, rowan and magnificent Caledonian pines.

 Much of the forest was felled during the Industrial Revolution, but in recent decades Glen Affric has been at the centre of a determined attempt to conserve and extend the remaining woodland.

 For most visitors, even reaching the start of this walk will involve a fairly epic journey to a remote part of the country.
 But it’s well worth the effort, as the surrounding scenery is nothing short of breathtaking.

 5.5 miles/8.9km | 3.5 hours hours | moderate